fog/fog/lib/fog/rackspace/docs/auto_scale.md

     launch_config = group.launch_config

 The launch configuration contains two attributes `:type` and `:args`.
-The only launch type currently avaliable for auto scale is `:launch_server`.
-The `args` attribute contains a hash with the launch server configuration options which looks like the following:
+The only launch type currently available for auto scale is `:launch_server`.
+The `args` attribute contains a hash with the launch server configuration options as follows:

     {"server"=>{
         "name"=>"autoscale_server",